 We’re truly living in the age of Big Data.
 For modern businesses, information is everything.
 Microsoft business intelligence tools provide a solution for handling the volume of important information continuously collected by modern companies.

 With the right tools, you can process huge amounts of data in mere seconds, and it is this part of the process that counts.
 Any business can collect information, but it takes skill and careful management using business intelligence tools to make it valuable.

 This is the essence of “business intelligence”: the ability to take vast quantities of market data and extract trends and patterns.

 Fortunately, business intelligence software has grown increasingly sophisticated over the years.
-It is capable of processing and collating data from a hundred different sources so that your company has the best possible view on the market.
+It is capable of processing and collating data from a hundred different sources so your company has the best possible view on the market.
 The Microsoft Business Intelligence suite is one such solution, and it offers a comprehensive array of functions and features.

-What Is Microsoft Business Intelligence
+What is Microsoft Business Intelligence?

-Why Is Power BI So Important?
+Why is Power BI So Important?

 The Key Features of Power BI and Why You Need Them